calabash/calabash-android/migrating_to_calabash_0.5.md

 Scrolls the first instance of 'android.widget.ScrollView' either downwards or upwards.

 ####scroll_to(query_string, options={})
-Scrolls the first parent with the class 'android.widget.ScrollView' of the query element found using `query(query_string)` until the element is visible on the screen.
+Scrolls the first parent with the class 'android.widget.ScrollView' or 'android.webkit.WebView' of the query element found using `query(query_string)` so the element is visible on the screen.
 It will scroll either upwards or downwards depending on the location of the element.
+If given a container, it will scroll the container instead of trying to find a parent.

 **Example** `scroll_to("TextView id:'my view'")`

+**Example** `scroll_to("TextView id:'my view'", container: "* id:'scoller'")`

+**Example** `scroll_to("WebView css:'#id'")`

 As all options are passed on to the when_element_exists method, it is possible to decide what to do when the view is eventually found.